The leg brace that allows Alex Smith to play football

 “I think they’re better when they’re unfinished on the bottom,” Smith adds, saying that any matte color will suffice.
 “When they paint them, it squeaks a lot.
 The matte doesn’t stand out as much, either, on film.”

-It’s a Tuesday afternoon, just two weeks into the NFL season, and Smith, the veteran quarterback for the Washington Football Team, is at Muratore’s clinic with his surgically repaired right leg shrink-wrapped and casted in fiberglass to create a mold for a new brace, as a reporter observes via video conference.
-Smith has been here before, likely sitting in that same chair in front of that same window as Muratore peppers him with questions while sawing off a cast.
+It’s a Tuesday afternoon, just two weeks into the NFL season, and Smith, the veteran quarterback for the Washington Football Team, is at Muratore’s clinic with his surgically repaired right leg shrink-wrapped and cast in fiberglass to create a mold for a new brace, as a reporter observes via video conference.
+Smith has been here before, probably sitting in that same chair in front of that same window as Muratore peppers him with questions while sawing off a cast.

-After extensive rehab over the last two years, Smith has overcome nearly every physical obstacle that has resulted from his lower leg reconstruction.
-Last Sunday he completed his NFL comeback by playing in a rain-soaked loss to the Los Angeles Rams.
+After extensive rehab over the past two years, Smith has overcome nearly every physical obstacle that has resulted from his lower leg reconstruction.
+On Sunday he completed his NFL comeback by playing in a rain-soaked loss to the Los Angeles Rams.
 But there’s one hurdle he will never completely clear.

 Smith has foot drop, which means he is unable to lift up his right foot when he walks or runs.
-For more than a year now, Smith and Muratore have set out to find Smith an ankle foot orthosis, or AFO, that will help him do what no one else is believed to have done before: play quarterback in the NFL after undergoing a limb-salvage.
+For more than a year, Smith and Muratore worked to find Smith an ankle foot orthosis, or AFO, to help him do what no one else is believed to have done before: play quarterback in the NFL after undergoing a limb salvage.

 Professional athletes — including Dallas Cowboys linebacker Jaylon Smith and Denver Nuggets forward Michael Porter Jr. — have successfully competed while dealing with foot drop in recent years, opening the door for others to do the same.